STANDARD TERMS AND CONDITIONS FOR THE SALE OF GOODS

-We use a Worldpay terminal to accept card payments in person or over the telephone If in person, a PIN number is entered.
+We use a Barclaycard terminal to accept card payments in person or over the telephone If in person, a PIN number is entered.
 If payment taken over the telephone we are required to provide the card number, expiry date, Security Code (on the signature strip of the card), numbers from post code and house number.
-Worldpay will issue us with a decision whether the payment
+Barclaycard will issue us with a decision whether the payment

 has been accepted or declined.
 We remain compliant with the Payment Card Industry Data Security Standard (PCI DSS) version 3.2 and is reviewed on an annual basis.

 We use Experian to assist us in making a decision when a customer applies for a credit account.
 This is an information only website and does not make any decisions for the company.

 We have a credit insurance to insure our credit account customer balances.
 Information will be sent to the current insurer as a matter of course to make any decisions for the company and to control our offer of credit limits.